nsidc/earthaccess/README.md

     auth = earthaccess.login(strategy="interactive", persist=True)
  ```

-Once we are authenticated with NASA EDL we can:
+Once you are authenticated with NASA EDL you can:

 * Get a file from a DAAC using a `fsspec` session.
 * Request temporary S3 credentials from a particular DAAC (needed to download or stream data from an S3 bucket in the cloud).